.kosher: Implementation

 An expert from the International Chamber of Commerce found that the objections to OK Kosher's application were not supported by the circumstances.
 On January 14, 2014, the rights to the .kosher domain were granted to Kosher Marketing Assets LLC, a subsidiary of OK Kosher.

 After the rights were granted, OK Kosher's public relations director expressed satisfaction with the decision and said it was "a little bit too early for [OK Kosher] to know" how the domain would be used.
 He stated that OK Kosher wanted the domain to be open to "other people who adhere to the Torah standards of kosher."

 The eleven objectors filed for reconsideration of the decision.
 The chief executive officer of Orthodox Union's kosher certification agency stated that "we and our friends and colleagues who joined with us in this objection will all survive very well even if we lose," while expressing confidence in their argument for reconsideration.
+As of 2014, this is unresolved.